The 36 best Prime Day Apple deals still available

 Will iPads be on sale on Prime Day?

 Yes.
-It would be extremely unusual for there to be no deals available on the Apple iPad range.
-These tablets are popular and considering how many options are now on the market -- including iPad minis, the standard iPad, and iPad Pro models -- we can reliably expect discounts to appear.
+Even after Prime Day, there are many iPad deals still live.
+These tablets are popular and considering how many options are now on the market -- including iPad minis, the standard iPad, and iPad Pro models -- we can reliably expect discounts to appear each year.

 How did we choose these Prime Day deals?